stevelorenz/comnetsemu/app/sdr_ofdm/README.md

 | HOST A | SDR A |  ---- OFDM tunnel  ----  | SDR B | HOST B |
 ------------------                           -------------------
 ````
-An OFDM tunnel is basically a link between two
+An OFDM tunnel provides a virtual ethernet interface between 2 USRP thoughout the PHY and MAC layers.
+Hence, various IP applications, which correspond to application in upper layers such the NET layer, can be inserted in the tunnel to transmitting data.
 This example